ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 - PROTC: Upper-layer protocol (TCP, UDP, ICMP, etc.)

-Unlike PDM fields, Global Pointer (GLOBALPTR) field in PDMv2 is defined for the SADDR type.
-Following are the SADDR address types
+Unlike PDM fields, Global Pointer (GLOBALPTR) field in PDMv2 is defined for the SADDR type for the node.
+Two SADDR address types are used:
-considered:

 {:req6: style="format %c)"}